 The following day the group moved onto Ghent where they explored the beautiful ancient city.
 Trying local delicacies including Bicky Burgers, Ghent Noses, Jenever and of course the many beers Belgium is famous for.

-Soon day turned into night and the Brethren further enjoyed Belgian hospitality before leaving Flemish city on Sunday and beginning their journey back to Surrey, with thoughts of which country to visit next year!
+Soon day turned into night and the Brethren further enjoyed Belgian hospitality before leaving the Flemish city on Sunday and beginning their journey back to Surrey, with thoughts of which country to visit next year!

 Members of Crescamus, their partners and friends travelled from Croydon to spend the first weekend of February in Eastbourne for Crescamus Lodge’s annual Ladies Festival.